OpenSourceEconomics/ruspy/docs/source/estimation.rst

 Transition probability estimation
 ---------------------------------

-The funtions for estimating the transition probabilities can be found in ``estimation.estimation_transitions``.
+The functions for estimating the transition probabilities can be found in ``estimation.estimation_transitions``.
 The main function, which coordinates this process
 is: